JacquesOlivierLachaud/SuperRes-ESPCN/README.md

    )
 ```

-Model was competitive with the 3 layers, Tanh + Sigmoid activation
+Model was competitive with the chosen model (3 layers, Tanh +
-model, on the BSDS300 database.
-Using Tanh was blocking training at 19dB.
+Sigmoid), on the BSDS300 database.

 We did not try to train it with COCO, but it could be an option.

+> Using Tanh instead of ReLU was blocking training at 19dB.

 ### Using Batch normalization and DropOut